Delicious Butternut Squash Curry Recipe

 Ingredients and substitutes

-- Butternut squash - Today, I am using butternut, but of course, you can use other veggies with exactly the same recipe.
+- Butternut squash – Today, I am using butternut, but of course, you can use other veggies using exactly the same recipe.
 Try sweet potato, lentils, tofu, cottage cheese, etc.

 - Ginger garlic – Always, always, always use fresh ginger and garlic for curries.
 It makes a huge difference in flavor.

-- Spices - Today I am using classic Indian spices found in most supermarkets on the spice rack.
-But you can also use 3 tablespoon of curry powder instead.
+- Spices – Today, I am using classic Indian spices found in most supermarkets on the spice rack.
+But you can also use 3 tbsp of curry powder instead.

 - Tomato paste – I love the color and richness that the paste adds without all the skin and tomato juice.
 But you can certainly use 1 cup of finely chopped tomatoes.
 Make sure to saute it until the tomatoes are cooked thoroughly.